New Student Orientation – Frequently Asked Questions (FAQ)

 - What if I need to cancel or reschedule my orientation date?

 To reschedule your orientation session, log into the Hofstra portal (my.hofstra.edu) and send an email from your Hofstra email address to firstname.lastname@example.org and indicate your full name, your Hofstra ID number (70xxxxxxx) and your new date choices.
 We will make every attempt to accommodate your request.

 - Will I have a full range of course options if I attend a later New Student Orientation session?

 Courses are available throughout the summer, and the University reviews the course offerings to ensure that we meet the needs of our students.
 Students are strongly encouraged to pre-register a preference for the First-Year Connections program.
 This program serves as a cornerstone for your academic schedule.

 For more information regarding First-Year Connections, visit hofstra.edu/connections or contact the Center for University Advisement at (516) 463-7222 or (516) 463-6770.

 Orientation is completed on Thursday afternoon after each student registers for classes and then checks out of the Netherlands North Residence Halls.
 Plan to be on campus at least until mid-afternoon.
 Advisement appointments are scheduled through 5 p.m.

 - Can I make travel arrangements after I submit my New Student Orientation date preference?

 We ask that you not make travel plans until you receive an e-mail confirmation from the Office of Orientation and New Student Programs.
 Confirmations are sent within three business day to your Hofstra University e-mail account.
-If you have difficulty accessing your Hofstra University account, please contact the Office of Student Computing Services at (516) 463-7777.
+If you have difficulty accessing your Hofstra University account, please contact the Office of EdTech at (516) 463-7777.

 - What medical records does the University require?